Air Miami (band)

 Air Miami was an American indie rock band from Washington, D.C. that was active from 1994 to 1996.
-The band was formed by Mark Robinson and Bridget Cross, both former members of Unrest, a few months later they became a quartet with the addition of drummer Mike Fellow and bassist Lauren Feldsher.
+The band was formed by Mark Robinson and Bridget Cross, both former members of Unrest, a few months later they became a quartet with the addition of drummer Mike Fellows and bassist Lauren Feldsher.

 They had releases on the 4AD Records and TeenBeat Records labels.

 The 7" single "Airplane Rider" received quite a bit of attention from college radio, as did the song "World Cup Fever".